9. Didn't Jesus replace the Ten Commandments with just one new one in John 15:12?

 (Also see answers to questions #6 and #7, above.)

 The Ten Commandments and other moral teachings of the Old Testament (Deut.
 6:5, Lev.
 19:18, Matt.
-22:24-40) have their permanence in the character of God.
-They deal directly with right and wrong, good and evil, and with spiritual values like love, faith and hope.
-Such values have their source in God, whose goodness is unchanging (Psa.
-119:89-91, 144; Lk.
-18:19; 1 Jn.
-1:5 & 4:7-8).
-That is not equally true of the ritual and ceremonial aspects of the law of Moses.
-At the heart of them were the Temple sacrifices and the feast days designed around those sacrifices, by which Israel was cleansed of sin (Lev.
+22:24-40) have their permanence in the character of God, whose goodness is eternal and unchanging (Luke 18:19; James 1:17; 1 John 1:5 & 4:7-8).
+They deal with actions that are always good (like the love of God, Deut.
+6:5 and Matt.
+22:37) or always evil (like murder, Exodus 20:13 and Matt.
+5:21-22).
+That is not equally true of the ritual and ceremonial aspects of the Law of Moses.[4]
+At the heart of them were the Temple sacrifices and the feast days designed around those sacrifices, by which Israel was cleansed from sin (Lev.
 23:4-37).
-Though the Sabbath temporarily shared ritual offerings with these days, it was always distinguished from them (Lev.
-23:3-4, 37-38).
+Though the Sabbath temporarily shared ritual offerings with these days, it was distinguished from them.
+(In Lev.
+23:3, the Sabbath is distinguished from the list of feasts that is announced in v.
+4, and Lev.
+23:37-38 says later; “These are the appointed feasts… besides the LORD’s Sabbaths“).